Godzilla (Takashi Yamazaki)

 is a giant monster, or kaiju, that appears as the titular antagonist of the 2023 film Godzilla Minus One, the 37th entry in the Godzilla film series.
 It was adapted and co-designed by Takashi Yamazaki.
 In Godzilla Minus One, it is depicted as a huge, dinosaurian creature, known only by the people of Odo Island, who was irradiated by nuclear bomb testings during Operation Crossroads in 1946, causing it to enact terrible vengeance on humanity by wreaking havoc across post-war Japan.
 The ensuing calamity and advent of Godzilla brings Japan to a state of "below zero" following the aftermath of World War II.

+Godzilla also appeared in two films directed by Yamazaki, both sharing the title, Godzilla the Ride, but not as when he was in Minus One.
+Godzilla appeared in the 2021 film Godzilla the Ride: Giant Monsters Ultimate Battle and in the 2025 film Godzilla the Ride: Great Clash.
+Godzilla is set to return for the 2026 film Godzilla Minus Zero.

 Overview

 Design

 We wanted to make Godzilla very, very cool for this film.
 The head is on the smaller side, the legs are very thick.
-When the feet are stomping on the ground, you can almost see the toes being raised, like a wild animal’s.
-And we wanted impact for the audience, so there’s an intense level of getting up close, personal and detailed, that you can’t really do with a man in a suit.
+When the feet are stomping on the ground, you can almost see the toes being raised, like a wild animal's.
+And we wanted impact for the audience, so there's an intense level of getting up close, personal and detailed, that you can't really do with a man in a suit.

-In terms of polygon counts, we’re talking millions that went into creating Godzilla this time.
-In terms of the skin texture, there was a dinosaur origin, but when it’s wounded, a regeneration happens and there’s a different texture, like you would see on any wound.
+In terms of polygon counts, we're talking millions that went into creating Godzilla this time.
+In terms of the skin texture, there was a dinosaur origin, but when it's wounded, a regeneration happens and there's a different texture, like you would see on any wound.
 We wanted a mix, brought in new layers that would make the look very unique.

-We wanted to go back to the original reason for Godzilla’s existence.
+We wanted to go back to the original reason for Godzilla's existence.
 The creature is a metaphor for nuclear weapons, so we mimicked the way a weapon would work inside of his body.
-Each element would come together and create an implosion, and that’s when the blue rays would come out.
+Each element would come together and create an implosion, and that's when the blue rays would come out.